remal-gradle-plugins/classes-relocation/README.md

 * Static initializer
   * It means that all initialized static fields will always be kept
   * See issue [#37](https://github.com/remal-gradle-plugins/classes-relocation/issues/37)

+Serialization-related members are relocated if any instance member is relocated:
 * `serialVersionUID` static field
 * `writeObject(ObjectOutputStream)` method
 * `readObject(ObjectInputStream)` method